volargo/dotfiles/README.md

 # About
-A fast and easy-to-use configuare on the Linux (Debian/Kali/Ubuntu)
+A fast and easy-to-use configuare on the Debian Linux.

 ## Dependencies
 * [i3-wm](https://github.com/i3/i3): improved dynamic tiling window manager.